| |

 In the 1990s we began exploring American and Canadian wilderness

-My husband is a private pilot; below the wing of our airplane is
+My husband is a private pilot; below our wing is

 the Ninemile Valley,

 where we are privileged to live.
-It's about 20 miles from Missoula,
+It's about 20 miles west of Missoula,

 Montana.
 Lots of